flyingrobots/aion-paper-01-warp/README.md

 This repository contains the LaTeX source, figures, and compiled PDF for **Paper I** of the *AIΩN Foundations Series*.

-This paper introduces **Worldline Algebra for Recursive Provenance Graphs (WARPs)** — a new graph object built from recursively nested typed open graphs.
-WARP graphs form the foundational data structure of the **AIΩN computer**, enabling deterministic multiway computation, holographic provenance, and worldline-level reasoning.
+This paper introduces **WARP graphs (Worldline Algebra for Recursive Provenance)** — a recursive graph object built from finitely nested typed open graphs.
+WARP graphs form the foundational state data structure of the **AIΩN computer**, enabling deterministic multiway computation, holographic provenance, and worldline-level reasoning.

 Paper I develops: